blues/app-accelerators/parking-lot-help-request/README.md

 Once help requests (button press events) are being successfully sent to Notehub from the Notecard, the requests will need to be routed out of Notehub to Twilio for SMS alerting.

 See the `firmware` folder's [`README.md`](firmware/README.md) once more for complete instructions to format the button press events and send them to Twilio.
-The [**Transform Notehub data with JSONata for Twilio**](firmware/README.md#transform-notehub-data-with-jsonata-for-twilio) has all the details you should need.
+The section [**Transform Notehub data with JSONata for Twilio**](firmware/README.md#transform-notehub-data-with-jsonata-for-twilio) has all the details you should need.

 ![Example SMS alert from Twilio requesting assistance for help request device located in parking lot G](images/readme-twilio-sms.PNG)